Netflix January 2020 new releases – new movies, TV shows and originals

 Chilling Adventures of Sabrina: half three The third a part of the favored darkish adaptation of Sabrina the Teenage Witch finds the titular hero reeling from the occasions of collection two

-The Ranch: the Closing Season The comedy starring Ashton Kutcher and Sam Elliott is again for yet another run
+The Ranch: the Remaining Season The comedy starring Ashton Kutcher and Sam Elliott is again for yet another run

-Rise of Empires: Ottoman A collection that takes a take a look at the historical past of the ottoman Empire utilizing each scripted and documentary parts
+Rise of Empires: Ottoman A collection that takes a have a look at the historical past of the ottoman Empire utilizing each scripted and documentary components

 Sunday 26th January